phil-stein/mooh_engine/README.md

       - uncompressed for faster load time
     - [ ] shader spir-v ?
   - [ ] only clear outline buffer when deselecting
+  - [ ] change zip archive for custom file format
+    - all textures, etc. back to back in one file with a simple header

 ## sus amogus
   - when parenting broke and i fixed it by setting 'is_moved' in 'state_update_global_model()' it worked before and something changed in the code that made it no longer work that way what exactly changed ???
   - ENTITY_SET_POS() doesnt work properly in program_sync_physics(), need to set velocity to 0
+  - zip archive not faster than straight files

 ## organization
   - [x] factor out cubemap creating from assetm, into sep. file